jundalisay/superbnetlify/content/en/research/smith/theory-moral-sentiments/part-3/chapter-2d.md

 He has made man the immediate judge of mankind.
 He created man after his own image.
 He appointed man as his representative on earth to superintend his brethren's behaviour.

 They are taught by nature to:
-acknowledge that power and jurisdiction conferred on him, be humbled and mortified when they have incurred his censure, and be elated when they have obtained his applause.
+- acknowledge that power and jurisdiction conferred on him,
+- be humbled and mortified when they have incurred his censure, and
+- be elated when they have obtained his applause.

-39 Man has become the immediate judge of mankind in this way, but only so in the first instance.
+{{< s v="39" >}} Man has become the immediate judge of mankind in this way, but only so in the first instance.

 An appeal lies from his sentence to: the tribunal of the impartial and well-informed spectator, and